opengeospatial/Geotech/terminology/WorkingDraft/Model incl types.md

 derivation of an appropriate observational model is still dependent upon the knowledge and experience of those involved.

-The Analytical Model.
-This model is used to interpret how the ground is likely to behave when it is impacted by the engineered project during the construction process.
+The **Analytical Model** This model is used to interpret how the ground is likely to behave when it is impacted by the engineered project during the construction process.
 Analytical models are likely to vary considerably depending upon the nature of the ground, itself, and the particular